CRaC/docs/README.md

 The main thread creates an instance of `ServerManager` that starts managing a jetty instance.
 The thread then exits, leaving the jetty instance a single non-daemon thread.

-Java with CRaC needs to be configured in runtime.
+Build and start the example.
-Java argument `-Zcheckpoint:PATH` defines a path to store the image.
+Java argument `-Zcheckpoint:PATH` enables CRaC and defines a path to store the image.
-By current implementation it is a directory that will be created if doesn't exist and filled with image files.

 ```sh
 $ mvn package
 $ $JAVA_HOME/bin/java -Zcheckpoint:cr -jar target/example-jetty-1.0-SNAPSHOT.jar